dm5tt/LoRaHarvesterBox/README.md

   - Rather annoying pin configuration.
 Layouting it doesn't make much fun.

- Honestly: It's an old thing compared to the latest generation from ST or e-peas.
+ Honestly - It's an old thing compared to the latest generation from ST or e-peas.

 ### Why not buying a "naked" ST STM32WLE55?